 Hugh has worked in the financial services industry for over 15 years, both in New Zealand and overseas.
 He is CEO of Smartshares Limited.
 His investment industry knowledge benefits the Board.
 Hugh was appointed by the Standing Committee of the General Synod/Te Hīnota Whānui and joined the Board in 2015.

 David Wallace – MBA, BMus

-David leads the wealth management business at a major bank.
-David was appointed to the Board by the Standing Committee of the General Synod/Te Hīnota Whānui and has been on the Board since 2012.
+David is Chief Sales Officer for the New Zealand division of a global financial services firm.
+He was appointed to the Board by the Standing Committee of the General Synod/Te Hīnota Whānui and has been on the Board since 2012.